When is the Loki TV series released on Disney+? What’s it about?

 - Disney confirms launch date for Disney streaming service

-Discover out every little thing we all know in regards to the sequence beneath.
+Discover out every little thing we all know concerning the collection under.

 When is Loki launched on Disney ?

-It was confirmed at San Diego Comedian-Con that Loki can be launched in Spring 2021, so we’ve bought a little bit of a wait earlier than the sequence’ debut.
+It was confirmed at San Diego Comedian-Con that Loki will probably be launched in Spring 2021, so we’ve bought a little bit of a wait earlier than the collection’ debut.

-On the identical panel we did get a have a look at the brand new sequence’ brand, nonetheless, displaying the God of Mischief’s clear love of fonts.
+On the identical panel we did get a take a look at the brand new collection’ emblem, nevertheless, displaying the God of Mischief’s clear love of fonts.

-Talking at San Diego Comedian-Con, Marvel supremo Kevin Feige confirmed that the sequence would comply with the youthful Loki who escaped through the time-travel phase of Avengers: Endgame, following the loss of life of the older “prime” Loki in Avengers: Infinity Warfare.
+Talking at San Diego Comedian-Con, Marvel supremo Kevin Feige confirmed that the collection would observe the youthful Loki who escaped in the course of the time-travel section of Avengers: Endgame, following the demise of the older “prime” Loki in Avengers: Infinity Conflict.

 “I got asked more than any other question after Endgame, ‘where did Loki go, what happened to Loki?’”
 Feige informed the group.
 “This series will tell you what happened to Loki right after that.”